scalamolecule/molecule-web/docs/database/setup/domain-structure.md

 ```
 Molecule generates boilerplate code from this definition so that you can compose molecules of domain data.

-In SQL databases, entities/attributes translate to Tables and Columns.
+In SQL databases, entities/attributes translate to tables and columns.

-## Groups of entities
+## Segments

 A complex domain can group conceptually related entities in Segments as objects (beginning with lowercase letter):